Shubham26sd/Farmshoppe-frontend/README.md

 Visit the live site: [FarmShoppe Frontend](https://shubham26sd.github.io/Farmshoppe-frontend/)

-## 📱 What You'll Learn

-This simple project demonstrates:
-- Basic HTML structure and semantics
-- CSS styling and layout techniques
-- Responsive design principles
-- Image optimization and organization
-- Clean code practices

 ## 🤝 Contributing

-This is a simple learning project - feel free to use it as a starting point for your own projects!
+Feel free to use this as a reference for your own projects!

 ## 📄 License